triggah61/acent-docs/User Manuals/Users’ Manual for Testing the Acent Faucet Network.docx.md

 Image 1.
 Acent Faucet procedure.
 </h4>

 **Step 1.** Log –in to your existing crypto wallet.
-Ifyou do not have a crypto wallet yet, try opening an account by following its corresponding procedure.
+If you do not have a crypto wallet yet, try opening an account by following its corresponding procedure.
 Make sure to note the seed phrase recovery and keep it safe.

 **Step 2.** Click on your account address and it will be promptly copied to your clipboard.